reytoms/Portfolio/Project_Part2.md

 Finally, I would like to introduce them to a country that I would like them to visit.

-Qatar is my home country.
-Hence, I would like to encourage my viewers to visit Doha, Qatar.
+Qatar being my home country, I would like to encourage my viewers to visit Doha, Qatar.

 The reason I created the below visualization is to show my viewers about the possible travel destinations.
 However, for this story out of about 200 countries in the world, I want to highlight "QATAR".
 I did this by giving the largest font size to Qatar and using uppercase font for it as compared to lower case font for the other countries.